Tiziana Di Matteo (econophysicist): Education and early career

 Di Matteo graduated cum laude from the University of Salerno in 1994.
 She was an Erasmus student at Queen Mary University of London.
 She remained at the University of Salerno for her graduate studies, completing her PhD on Josephson junctions networks in 1999.
 After her PhD, she became interested in the data sets of real financial markets.

 Selected publications

 Awards and honours

 Di Matteo was a QEII Fellow at the Australian National University.
 She joined the Department of Mathematics at King's College London in 2009.
 She has used the generalised Hurst approach to study the foreign exchange market and stock markets.
 In 2014 she was made a Professor of Econophysics at King's College London.
 Econophysics uses the statistical methods of physics to analyse financial markets.

 She was appointed to the Council of the Complex Systems Society in 2018.
 Di Matteo is the editor-in-chief of the Journal of Network theory in Finance.
-She also serves as editor for the European Physical Journal B.
+She also serves as editor for the European Physical Journal B. She was elected to the Academia Europaea in 2024.